kemapak/code-kitchen/src/html-pdf-generator-embedder/README.md

-# PDF URL generator and embeder
+# PDF URL generator and embedder

 ## Objective
 Sometimes we do not get URLs for images, documents, like in the case PDF.